 In the past five years, the regional Mexican genre has seen young artists take it on and make it their own.
 Late singer Ariel Camacho placed all bets on the traditional sierreño music.
 Joss Favela, Luis Coronel, Carin León, Virlan García and Chiquis Rivera all work in banda music, with Christian Nodal modernizing the norteño sound.
 Rising singers and bands including Cano, Eslabon Armado, T3R Elemento, Los Dos Carnales and Junior H are all heavily influenced by sierreño or norteño music, but each have created a distinct version of it.

-In May, Nodal and Mexican rapper made history with their "Botella Tras Botella" collab, which became the first-ever regional Mexican title to enter the Billboard Hot 100 chart in its almost 63-year history.
+Last year, Nodal and Mexican rapper Gera MX made history with their “Botella Tras Botella” collab, which became the first-ever regional Mexican title to enter the Billboard Hot 100 chart in its almost 63-year history.
+And, earlier this year, Yahritza Y Su Esencia’s debut single “Soy El Unico (released March 25 via Lumbre Music) debuted at No. 1 on Hot Latin Songs, and hit No. 20 on the Hot 100 chart, making the 15-year-old rising artist the youngest Latin performer to enter the all-genre tally.

 Lucha Reyes, “Canción Mexicana”